Skip to main content

 • false negative: wrongly reported as not having the condition

-Screening programmes in Scotland
+Screening Programmes in Scotland

 Bowel Screening